-Music is a language–and like any language, there are many basics which must be mastered prior to advancing to more complex applications.
-During a course of study, I attempt to cover all areas of musicianship: theory, technique, formal analysis, harmony, ear-training, sight-reading, performance, and a comprehensive study of musical literature in a progressive fashion.
+Music is a language.
+Like any language, there are many basics of music which must be mastered before advancing to more complex applications.
+During your course of study, I will cover all areas of musicianship in a progressive manner: theory, technique, formal analysis, harmony, ear-training, sight-reading, performance and a comprehensive study of musical literature.
 I truly feel that a well-rounded musical education helps students define for themselves what music means to them.

-Since each student is different, I approach students as individuals and attempt to challenge each according to their own unique potential.
-Sometimes, learning music can be tough and frustrating, but I attempt to make it as fun and enjoyable as possible.
-My goal is to nurture the student’s artistic spirit and a lifelong love of music!
+Because each student is different, I approach students as individuals and challenge each according to their own unique potential.
+Learning music can be difficult and frustrating, but I attempt to make it as fun and enjoyable as possible.
+My ultimate goal is to nurture each student’s artistic spirit and lifelong love of music!

 Individual piano lessons will be held on a weekly basis for one-half hour, forty-five minutes, or one hour, and lessons are offered to both children (from age five years and older) and adults, at every level, from beginner to advanced.

 Missed Lessons and Make-ups